ycche/tw-predicter/README.md

 ## Training

 To start, I used a dataset with 1500 entries to test this out.
 I tried using 3 different classifiers: XGBClassifier, Support Vector Classifier, and Multinomial Naive Bayes.
 I took the average of 20 attempts using cross-validation with different train/test splits.
+The best accuracy was XGB at 0.44

+Trial 2:
+This time, I used a dataset with 2000 entries.
+The best accuracy was XGB at 0.46

+Trial 3:
+The same dataset was used but I included to features about punctuation.
+Best accuracy XGB/0.48

+Trial 4:
+Dataset increased to 2200, Best accuracy SVC/0.5

+Trial 5 :
+By printing out the wrongly classified results, I realized that some of my labelling was wrong and incorrect.
+I fixed some of the major mistakes.
+Best accuracy SVC/0.53

+Trial 6:
+The labels were imbalanced from the start.
+There were far more 2/3 than 1/4.
+I ended up finding specific 1/4 labels and inserting it into the dataset to make it more balanced.
+Best accuracy SVC/0.56

+Trial 7:
+This time I tried using hyperparameter tuning with the 2 best classifiers XGB/SVC using GridSearchCV.
+The best results came out to 0.59 using SVC